 Cloning will automatically set up the remote repository URL as a remote called

-geogig push origin, and changes made in the remote pulled to the local clone
+geogig push origin.
+Changes made in the remote can be pulled to the local clone by executing

 geogig fetch origin.
 See the Interacting with remote repositories section for more information on how to interact with remote repositories.